LilleAila/lilleaila.github.io/src/content/blog/qmk-firmware-config.md

 git push
 ```

+If you run into problems when compiling, you might have to run `qmk setup` again.

 ## Compiling and flashing a keyboard

 Use the `qmk` command to compile a keymap for your keyboard.
 Replace `beekeeb/piantor_pro` with your keyboard, and `default` with your keymap.